Tanvir19026/fitness-club/README.md

-Website : FitnessClub.
+1.Website : FitnessClub.

-This is totally designed by me .
+2.This is totally designed by me .

-at home page 6 section given .
+3.at home page 6 section given .

-service section will be provided by animation .
+4.service section will be provided by animation .

-payment method also included.admin panel and dashboard also included in this assignment.
+5.payment method also included.admin panel and dashboard also included in this assignment.

-Review section added .it has client and server side. where most of time i using mongodb.
+6.Review section added .it has client and server side. where most of time i using mongodb.

 livesite:https://fitnesscenter-9352e.web.app/